 - All other emergencies on campus may be reported to the University Police Department by dialing 615-898-2424.
-If no response the, to the Murfreesboro Fire and Rescue Department by dialing 615-893-1311 or 911 from any campus phone or by cell phone. - Off campus or at remote sites emergencies may be reported by dialing 911 anywhere in Rutherford County.
+If no response then, to the Murfreesboro Fire and Rescue Department by dialing 911 from any campus phone or by cell phone. - Off campus or at remote sites emergencies may be reported by dialing 911 anywhere in Rutherford County.